Young Adult Tobacco Facts

 4. Poor concentration remains less than 2 weeks

-Please comply with the new rules in Tiger Stadium.
+Please comply with the new tobacco-free campus policy.
+Smoking and e-cigarettes continue to be prohibited in Tiger Stadium.
 Bring chewing gum, hard candy or plastic straws to chew on.
 Consider using nicotine gum or nicotine patches to be more comfortable during the game.
 Use the same strategies you use on long airplane flights to make it through the game.
 Find alternatives to stress reduction if the game is too exciting: take deep breaths, drink a lot of water and tell yourself to be calm.
-Of course, the best way to prevent smoking in Tiger Stadium is to kick the habit while the Tigers are kicking the ball.
+Of course, the best way to respect the new tobacco-free policy is to kick the habit while the Tigers are kicking the ball.

 White teens take smoking cues from the movies

-smoke than white teens who don't.
-But however, African American teens
+teens who don't.
+But however, African American teens seem to

 One possibility cited in the study was that black teens didn't relate as well to the movie characters because most were white.
 Other scientist found that programs that engaged children psychologically were the most effective in encouraging them to smoke.
 Nevertheless, the biggest factors influencing kid smoking were having best friends who smoked, being a thrill-seeker and having inattentive parents.

 Sources: White teens take smoking cues from the movies, By Karen Kaplan, Times Staff Writer

 Nicotine Boost Was Deliberate

 In recently years, manufacturers deliberately boosted nicotine levels in cigarettes to more effectively hook smokers.
 This study by Harvard researchers further confirmed a landmark Massachusetts Department of Public health study released last August, which showed that the amount of nicotine that could be inhaled from cigarettes increased an average of 10 percent from 1998 through 2004.
 However, the report did not address causes of the nicotine increase.
 The Harvard study used information supplied by the industry.